 On occasion, almanac requests could become "stuck", meaning that they are repeatedly sent to LoRa Cloud and not answered back with downlinks.
 A user can recognize this when there are multiple uplinks containing 0x 18 02 and no downlinks containing 0x 01 00 0A in return.
 If this occurs, send a downlink of 0x 00 00 0A 6F BF 00 00 04 to port 199.
 This downlink will "reset" the almanac handshaking between the device and LoRa Cloud.
 One additional step that must be taken is to reset the device.
-If it is desired to save configuration of both application and LoRa settings, the downlink is 0x F0 60 01 to port 10031.
-If the device is not reset, LPGNSS scans will no longer work, and the next defined scan type will take place32.
+If it is desired to save configuration of both application and LoRa settings, the downlink is 0x F0 60 01 to port 10032.
+If the device is not reset, LPGNSS scans will no longer work, and the next defined scan type will take place33.
+The reset DL must be sent as unconfirmed.

-31 For more information on saving configuration and device reset, see §4.4.2 and §4.4.3.
+32 For more information on saving configuration and device reset, see §4.4.2 and §4.4.3.

-32 For more information on scan cycle operation, see §5.1.
+33 For more information on scan cycle operation, see §5.1.